AstroMined/debtonator/docs/progress.md

    - ✓ Dictionary validation implementation (100%)
    - ✓ Pydantic schema updates to use Annotated types (100%)
    - ✓ Schema tests for new validation patterns (100%)
-   - ◼ Developer guidelines with Annotated types examples (50%)
+   - ✓ Documentation with Annotated types examples (100%)
+   - ✓ Service tests for bill splits decimal precision (33%)
+   - ◼ Service tests for payments and accounts (0%)
    - ◼ Quality assurance for revised implementation (0%)

 7. **Schema Test Implementation**: COMPLETED (100%) ✓